 All courses in the student’s concentration area are required.
 There are no prerequisites.
 The Online Low-Residency MFA in Narrative Nonfiction program offers students opportunities to attend craft lectures, seminars, and panel discussions across concentrations during the residencies.

-The next MFA residency will be held in Athens, Georgia, is January 7 – 13, 2024.
+The next MFA residency will be held in Athens, Georgia July 28 – August 3, 2024.

-The residency portions of the Online Low-Residency MFA in Narrative Nonfiction program run for eight days, with students immersing themselves in an intensive writing environment for a full, enriching week.
-The residency provides students with the opportunity to build a sense of community with their peers and to engage in a serious, focused study with their faculty mentors.
+The residency portions of the Online Low-Residency MFA in Narrative Nonfiction program run for seven days.
+Students immerse themselves in an intensive writing environment for a full, enriching week.
+They build a sense of community with their peers and engage in focused study with their faculty mentors.
 Each residency includes daily seminars and craft lectures, as well as panel discussions and readings by faculty members, visiting writers, editors, agents, and other publishing and entertainment industry professionals.